8 Types of Evergreen Trees & How to Pick the Best One

 1. White Pine (Pinus strobus)

 A rapid grower with a stately shape both as a juvenile and when mature, white pines make gorgeous landscape trees.
-They’re hardy in USDA zones 3 to 8 and grow over 80 feet tall.
+They’re hardy in USDA Zones 3 to 8 and grow over 80 feet tall.
 They’re characterized by long, slender needles and a soft look.

 White pines are native to much of the United States and won’t need more than a bit of watering their first year.
 However, young trees are browsed by deer, which can cause stunted growth and form problems when the terminal leader gets nibbled off.
-Cage them until they are past the deer’s reach if you have a problem with hoofed critters.
+Cage young trees until they are past the deer’s reach if you have a problem with hoofed critters.

 Did you know that white pine needles also have wonderful medicinal benefits?
 You can make a fizzy white pine soda (like a natural sprite) or a white pine tea.